-- "active clients" for a given period refers to registered clients who obtain financial products distributed or provided by us during that given period, excluding clients in our other financial services segment; - "ADSs" refer to our American depositary shares, two of which represent one Class A ordinary share; - "assets under management" or "AUM" refers to the amount of capital commitments made by investors to the funds we provide continuous management services without adjustment for any gain or loss from investment, for which we are entitled to receive recurring service fees or performance-based income, except for secondary market equity investments.
-For secondary market equity investments, the "assets under management" or "AUM" refers to the net asset value of the investments we manage, for which we are entitled to receive recurring service fees and performance-based income; - "China" or the "PRC" refers to the People's Republic of China, excluding, for the purpose of this annual report only, Hong Kong, Macau and Taiwan; - "Class A ordinary shares" refer to our Class A ordinary shares, par value US\$0.0005 per share; - "Class B ordinary shares" refer to our Class B ordinary shares, par value US\$0.0005 per share; - "financial products" refer to products we distribute to clients, such as fixed income products, private equity products, secondary market equity products and insurance products; - "high net worth individual" refers to individuals with investable financial assets of no less than RMB6 million; - "mass affluent individuals" refer to the high end of the mass market, or individuals with RMB500,000 to RMB6 million of investable financial assets. - "NYSE" refers to the New York Stock Exchange; - "ordinary shares" refer to our ordinary shares, which include both Class A ordinary shares and Class B ordinary shares, par value US\$0.0005 per share; - "private funds" refer to investment funds which raise capital through non-public offerings of funds targeting qualified investors; - "registered clients" refer to clients who have finished our know-your-customer and anti-money laundering review process, but may or may not have purchased any products with us; - "RMB" and "Renminbi" refer to the legal currency of China; - "transaction value" refers to the aggregate value of the financial products we distribute through our wealth management business during a given period; - "ultra high net worth individuals" refer to individuals with investable financial assets of no less than RMB100 million; and - "variable interest entity" or "VIE" refers to our variable interest entities in which we do not have equity interests but whose financial results have been consolidated into our consolidated financial statements in accordance with U.S. GAAP as if they were our whollyowned subsidiaries.
+- "active clients" for a given period refer to registered clients who obtain financial products distributed or provided by us during that given period, excluding clients in our lending and other businesses segment; - "ADSs" refer to our American depositary shares, two of which represent one Class A ordinary share; - "assets under management" or "AUM" refers to the amount of capital commitments made by investors to the funds we provide continuous management services without adjustment for any gain or loss from investment, for which we are entitled to receive recurring service fees or performance-based income, except for public securities investments.
+For public securities investments, the "assets under management" or "AUM" refers to the net asset value of the investments we manage, for which we are entitled to receive recurring service fees and performance-based income; - "China" or the "PRC" refers to the People's Republic of China, excluding, for the purpose of this annual report only, Hong Kong, Macau and Taiwan; - "Class A ordinary shares" refer to our Class A ordinary shares, par value US\$0.0005 per share; - "Class B ordinary shares" refer to our Class B ordinary shares, par value US\$0.0005 per share; - "financial products" refer to products we distribute to clients, such as credit products, private equity products, public securities products and insurance products; - "high net worth individuals" refer to individuals with investable financial assets of no less than RMB6 million; - "mass affluent individuals" refer to the high end of the mass market, or individuals with RMB500,000 to RMB6 million of investable financial assets. - "NYSE" refers to the New York Stock Exchange; - "ordinary shares" refer to our ordinary shares, which include both Class A ordinary shares and Class B ordinary shares, par value US\$0.0005 per share; - "private funds" refer to investment funds which raise capital through non-public offerings of funds targeting qualified investors: - "registered clients" refer to clients who have finished our know-your-customer and anti-money laundering review process, but may or may not have purchased any products with us; - "RMB" or "Renminbi" refers to the legal currency of China; - "transaction value" refers to the aggregate value of the financial products we distribute through our wealth management business during a given period; - "variable interest entity" or "VIE" refers to our variable interest entities in which we do not have equity interests but whose financial results have been consolidated into our consolidated financial statements in accordance with U.S. GAAP as if they were our wholly-owned subsidiaries.

 Unless the context indicates otherwise, each of "we," "us," "our company," "our," and "Noah" refer to Noah Holdings Limited, its subsidiaries and variable interest entity and the variable interest entity's subsidiaries.
-Unless otherwise noted, all translations from RMB to U.S. dollars ("USD" or "US\$") are made at a rate of RMB6.8755 to US\$1.00, the effective noon buying rate for December 31, 2018 as set forth in the H.10 statistical release of the Federal Reserve Board.
+Unless otherwise noted, all translations from RMB to U.S. dollars ("USD" or "US\$") are made at a rate of RMB6.9618 to US\$1.00, the effective noon buying rate for December 31, 2019 as set forth in the H.10 statistical release of the Federal Reserve Board.